GIScience/openrouteservice/docs2/api-reference/endpoints/geocoder/structured-geocoding-query.md

 # Structured Geocoding Query

 A structured geocoding request is more precise than a normal one.
 It is also very useful for querying locations from tables.
-For a structured request insert a JSON Object with at least on of the following parameters into the query parameter of the geocoding request:
+For a structured request insert a JSON Object with at least one of the following parameters into the query parameter of the geocoding request:

   |   Parameter   | Description                                                                                                                                                                                              |
   |:-------------:|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|